During those times when daily hassles make you feel super stressed out, do you automatically think, “I need a drink?”

 How to Drink Responsibility as a Bariatric Patient

-You should wait at least six months following your weight loss procedure before you pick up a drink again.
-If you do decide to drink, do it occasionally now that your metabolism is altered.
+It would be best to wait at least six months following your weight loss procedure before you pick up a drink again.
+If you decide to drink, do it occasionally now that your metabolism is altered.
 Look for signs of low blood sugar and be aware of the calorie content of alcohol.

 Why You Shouldn’t Rely on Alcohol to De-Stress